opendocsg/opendoc-supreme-court-judgements/2018_SGHCF_21/report.md

 74     In short, in _Gurtner_, joinder of the MIB was desirable because the MIB would have been _directly_ affected by the result of the plaintiff’s action, in that it would have been liable to pay the damages awarded to the plaintiff _even if it was not joined to the action_.
 In those circumstances, natural justice required that the MIB be joined to the action so that it would have an opportunity to be heard.

 75     On one view, the factual matrix at hand is similar to that in _Gurtner_.
-The respondent argues that where a MCA court appoints a deputy to make decisions on a person’s behalf, this would be premised on a finding that the person lacks capacity as to certain matters, and this finding, which concerns the status of the person, would be a judgment _in rem_ that binds the world.[\[note: 55\]](#Ftn_55) If this is correct, then as was the case in _Gurtner_, a non-party (here, the respondent) could be bound by findings made by a court in proceedings that it was not party to.
+The respondent argues that where a MCA court appoints a deputy to make decisions on a person’s behalf, this would be premised on a finding that the person lacks capacity as to certain matters, and this finding, which concerns the status of the person, would be a judgment _in rem_ that binds the world.[^55] If this is correct, then as was the case in _Gurtner_, a non-party (here, the respondent) could be bound by findings made by a court in proceedings that it was not party to.

 76     However, in my view, _Gurtner_ is distinguishable from the factual matrix under consideration.
 Even if a MCA court’s finding that a person lacks capacity binds the world, such that the (alleged) tortfeasor may not dispute X’s _status_ as a person who lacks capacity, it would still be open to the (alleged) tortfeasor to dispute, at least, the _extent_ to which X lacks capacity.
-I have arrived at this view, which the respondent accepts,[\[note: 56\]](#Ftn_56) for the following reasons.
+I have arrived at this view, which the respondent accepts,[^56] for the following reasons.

 77     A person’s capacity is a dynamic attribute.
 It may improve or deteriorate over time.
 A deputy application and a related tort action may be commenced at different points in time and, indeed, the former will often precede the latter because the decision to sue will often have to be made by the deputies.
 It follows from this that findings made by a MCA court in a deputy application as to X’s capacity may be overtaken by changes in X’s condition.
 By the time the related tort action is brought, the earlier findings may not reflect X’s true condition.
 In those circumstances, it is difficult to accept that the (alleged) tortfeasor would be precluded from adducing evidence of those changes in the related tort action.